 • Good for short-term savings.

-• Since the return is low, your money won’t grow that much.
+• Since the return is low, your money won’t grow much.

 • Due to inflation, your real rate of return might be negative.